Supervision Accelerates Pre-training in Contrastive Semi-Supervised Learning of Visual Representations: Methodology

-In practice, we use one data loader for sampling mini-batches of images to compute the instance-discrimination loss~\eqref{eq:ntxent}, and another data loader for sampling mini-batches of (labeled) images to compute the \putalg loss~\eqref{eq:sunset-fb}.
-When there are too many image classes to contrast at once, we randomly subsample a set of classes, and then sample a set of images from each subsampled class to construct the supervised mini-batch.
-We also average the stochastic estimate of the \putalg loss over all images (anchors) in our mini-batch.
-We adopt the stochastic data-augmentation strategy from~\citep{chen2020simple} for all labeled images.

-For distributed training, there may not be enough labeled samples in each class to parallelize computation of \putalg across all workers, and so the set $\mathcal{Z}_y(\theta)$ in~\eqref{eq:sunset-fb} may contain embeddings originating from the same image, but with different random transformations, in which case, the \putalg loss can be seen as a semi-supervised extension of instance-discrimination.

-Lastly, rather than directly using the outputs of encoder $f_\theta$ to contrast samples, we feed the representations into a small multi-layer perceptron (MLP), $h_{\theta_{\text{proj}}}$, to project the representations into a lower dimensional subspace before evaluating the contrastive loss, following~\citep{chen2020simple}.
-That is, instead of using $z =f_\theta(\hat{x})$ directly in~\eqref{eq:ntxent} and~\eqref{eq:sunset-fb}, we use $h_{\theta_{\text{proj}}}(z) = h_{\theta_{\text{proj}}}(f_\theta(\hat{x}))$.
+\paragraph{Practical considerations.} Rather than directly using the outputs of encoder $f_\theta$ to contrast samples, we feed the representations into a small multi-layer perceptron (MLP), $h_{\theta_{\text{proj}}}$, to project the representations into a lower dimensional subspace before evaluating the contrastive loss, following~\citet{chen2020simple}.
+That is, instead of using $\vz =f_\theta(\hat{\vx})$ directly in~\eqref{eq:ntxent} and~\eqref{eq:sunset-fb}, we use $h_{\theta_{\text{proj}}}(\vz) = h_{\theta_{\text{proj}}}(f_\theta(\hat{\vx}))$.
 The projection network $h_{\theta_{\text{proj}}}$ is only used for optimizing the contrastive loss, and is discarded at the fine-tuning phase.
+In general, adding \putalg to a pre-training script only takes a few lines of code.
+See Listing~\ref{lst:suncet-compute} in Appendix~\ref{sec:pseudo-code} for the pseudo-code used to compute \putalg loss on a mini-batch of labeled images.